erajasekar/erajasekar.github.io/_posts/2020-09-07-how-to-add-icons-to-notion-notes.md

 The database view will look neat if you use same icon for each item in the database.
 Also, when you use same icon, you can set it as default icon in templates and save lot of time.

-You can see below screen shot of my setup and I have used same icons for all vidoes, podcasts, books etc.
+You can see below screenshot of my setup and I have used same icons for all videos, podcasts, books etc.
 ![Notion Unique Icon Example](https://www.dropbox.com/s/594o7mh2jtx3idr/Notion-uniq2.png?dl=0&raw=1)

-### 4. Use different icon for each item for tag database.
+### 4. Use different icons for each item for tag database.

 I use global databases for Topics, Tags to categorize notes.
 For those items, It's a good idea to use unique icons based on the name.
 Here is example from my Notion setup.